Using AI to Find Medical Information

 • Watch this video to learn more about digital bookmarks in commonly used web browsers.

-• If you like to read and review things on paper you can print articles and bring them to your child’s appointments.
+• If you like to read and review things on paper, you can print articles and bring them to your child’s appointments.
 Be sure to write down where you found the article as knowing the source matters.

 Set a timer and stay focused.
-Researching your child's condition can consume hours, leaving you exhausted rather than empowered.
+Researching your child's condition can consume hours, leaving you feeling exhausted rather than empowered.
 Focus on quality time spent researching and reviewing information rather than dedicating a large quantity of time to the process.

-• Set aside 20-30 minutes for focused research and set a timer to tell you when to stop
+• Set aside 20-30 minutes for focused research and set a timer to tell you when to stop.

-• Choose 1-3 big questions for each research session
+• Choose 1-3 big questions for each research session.

-• Take a break after the time is up to allow yourself to process what you learned
+• Take a break after the time is up to allow yourself to process what you learned.

 • Keep a notebook or use your phone's notes app to record new questions.